How do you pickle beetroot at home? It’s super simple and tastes a million times better than store-bought! Here’s how.

 - Pour the hot vinegar over the beets, filling it as close to the top as possible.
 Seal the lid and allow it to cool.
 Everything needs to be hot when you do this because it all expands when hot.
 Once cooled, everything will shrink, and this is how the glass vacuum-seals.

-- Unopened, the beetroot should last in a cool, dry place for up to 1 year.
-Once opened, it will keep in the fridge for up to 3 months.
+- Unopened, the beetroot should last in a cool, dry place for up to one year.
+Once opened, it will keep in the fridge for up to three months.